 Calculate Feeding Amounts

 Calculations propel the meal prep and meal assembly for raw feeding.
-Daily, weekly, and monthly calculations for ingredients aid in efficient meal prep.
+Daily, weekly, and monthly calculations for ingredients will aid in efficient meal prep.
 It is recommended to identify how much food is needed and the quantity of each ingredient required to complete meal prep before physically beginning the preparation process.

 Step 1: Calculate Daily Feeding Estimates